mmnowak/mp3_ludido/README.md

 **Add to favourites button**

 * Displayed if the user is logged in and is not the author of the activity.
-* Adds the activity to user's favourites when clicked.
+* Adds the activity to the user's favourites when clicked.

 User stories covered: 14.